delta-io/delta/.github/ISSUE_TEMPLATE/feature-request.md

 ### Motivation

 <!-- How will this feature be used?
 Why is it important?
 Which users will benefit from it? -->

+### Willingness to contribute

+The Delta Lake Community encourages new feature contributions.
+Would you or another member of your organization be willing to contribute an implementation of this feature?

+- [ ] Yes.
+I can contribute this feature independently.
+- [ ] Yes.
+I would be willing to contribute this feature with guidance from the Delta Lake community.
+- [ ] No. I cannot contribute this feature at this time.